Stone Canyon Reservoir: Decommissioning of Lower Stone Canyon Reservoir

-Planning for further improvement in treatment and supply facility was undertaken in 2004.
-This was to ensure removal of potential contaminants from the Lower Stone Canyon Reservoir water.
-This was proposed to conform to the safe drinking water standards through a microfiltration plant that would treat the surface water through membrane filtration along with chemical disinfection before it entered the distribution system.
-This new plant also provided for fully automated remote operation.
+Planning for further improvement in treatment and supply facility was undertaken in 2004 to ensure removal of potential contaminants from the Lower Stone Canyon Reservoir water.
+These improvements were proposed to conform to the safe drinking water standards through a microfiltration plant that would treat the surface water through membrane filtration along with chemical disinfection before it entered the distribution system.
+The new plant also provided for fully automated remote operation.
 This plant was located in a valley on the left abutment of Lower Stone Canyon Dam near the existing reservoir outlet.
 All visible elements were Architectural aesthetics ensured adoption of existing trees with its precincts and acoustics of operation ensuring an ambient noise level of not more than 30 decibels.
-The project titled “The Stone Canyon Water Quality Improvement Project” was undertaken by the Los Angeles Department of Water and Power with allocation of $75 million.
+The project titled “The Stone Canyon Water Quality Improvement Project” was undertaken by the Los Angeles Department of Water and Power with an allocation of $75 million.
 The project construction was started in 2004 and completed by the end of 2007.
-Along with this project, the Los Angeles Department of Water and Power also undertook an upgrade of the security and safety of the city's water system at a cost of $132 million spent over a five-year period.
+Along with this project, the Los Angeles Department of Water and Power also undertook an upgrade of the security and safety of the entire city's water system at a cost of $132 million spent over a five-year period.
 This security initiative was an outcome of the terrorist attacks of 9/11.

 After the upgrade of the water treatment and supply facility, the Lower Stone Reservoir is not in use except in emergency situations.
-The unique feature of this project is that a 63 inches diameter bypass HDPE pipeline is laid over a length of 8,000 ft.
-Half of this length is submerged below the surface of the lower reservoir bypassing it from where the treated water is directly supplied to the customers from the Los Angeles Aqueduct Filtration Plant in Sylmar.
+The unique feature of this project is that a 63 inch diameter bypass HDPE pipeline is laid over a length of 8,000 ft.
+Half of this length is submerged below the surface of the lower reservoir, bypassing it from where the treated water is directly supplied to the customers from the Los Angeles Aqueduct Filtration Plant in Sylmar.

 The lower reservoir has a capacity of 3.38 e9USgal of water while the upper reservoir has capacity to store 138 e6USgal of water.
 However, the upper reservoir has been built with sufficient safeguards against surface runoff by way of boundary channels which is not the case in the lower reservoir.
 Moreover, the Lower Stone Canyon reservoir no longer supplies customers directly.

 The reservoirs are subject to flash floods, when they are put out of service during the period of the flood.
 In case of 100 year storm rainfall, the Upper Stone Canyon Reservoir spills to the lower reservoir where it is taken through the filtration process before supplying to the customers.